Black Hat SEO: Everything You Need To Know

 While black hat SEO promises better ranking in the shortest period possible, using it eventually results in almost irreversible losses to search rankings and traffic.
 That translates to lost conversions and revenue for your brand.

-Moreover, the cost of recovering from penalties due to black hat practices can be more expensive than paying for a reliable white hat SEO team in the first place.
+Moreover, the cost of recovering from penalties due to black hat practices can be more expensive than paying for white hat SEO services in the first place.

 3. Black Hat SEO isn’t Sustainable for Long-Term Results